aeternity/protocol/channels/ON-CHAIN.md

 - `nonce`: `to`'s account nonce

 The `to` account MUST be a participant in the target channel.
-The `amount` MUST be less or equal than the sum of the channel balance with regard of the `channel_reserve` ammounts, i.e. channels cannot create coins out of thin air but also a minimum of `channel_reserve` must remain locked in the channel.
+The `amount` MUST be less than or equal to the sum of the channel balance with regard to the `channel_reserve` ammounts, i.e. channels cannot create coins out of thin air but also a minimum of `channel_reserve` must remain locked in the channel.
 The fee is paid by the `to` account and that account should hold enough coins to